 Should I hike here?

-If you do want to get to the lake under your own steam, cycling is an option if you are fit enough: the elevation level is no joke.
+If you do want to get to the lake under your own steam, cycling is an option if you are fit (1400 m elevation over 16 km).
 It’s a beautiful ride up, the tarmac is perfect, and it’s 30 km downhill if you make it to the top.